Sumith1896/distributed-hashbreaker/README.md

 ## List of relevant files

-`server.cpp - contains code of the server
+`server.cpp` - contains code of the server <br>
-`user.cpp - contains code of the user
+`user.cpp` - contains code of the user <br>
-`worker.cpp - contains code of the worker
+`worker.cpp` - contains code of the worker <br>

-`structs.h - contains structs and helper functions used throughout the other files some structs and functions are used in all three files, instead of having redundant code, we put them in one file.
+`structs.h` - contains structs and helper functions used throughout the other files some structs and functions are used in all three files, instead of having redundant code, we put them in one file. <br>

-`results.jpg` - required image graph of evaluation `makefile` - makefile of the project, instructions below
+`results.jpg` - required image graph of evaluation <br>
+`makefile` - makefile of the project, instructions below

 ## Running instructions